swiftlang/swift/docs/SIL.rst

   differentiable_function_extract [jvp] %0 : $@differentiable (T) -> T
   differentiable_function_extract [vjp] %0 : $@differentiable (T) -> T

-Extracts the original function or an derivative function from the given ``@differentiable`` function.
+Extracts the original function or a derivative function from the given ``@differentiable`` function.
 It must be provided with an extractee:
 ``[original]``, ``[jvp]`` or ``[vjp]``.